umbraco/UmbracoDocs/11/umbraco-workflow/workflow-section/workflow-settings.md

   * **Explicit** - All steps of the workflow must be completed and all users will be notified of tasks (including the Change Author).
   * **Implicit** - All steps where the original Change Author is _not_ a member of the group must be completed.
 Steps where the original Change Author is a member of the approving group will be completed automatically and noted in the workflow history as not required.
   * **Exclude** - Similar to Explicit.
 All steps must be completed but the original Change Author is not included in the notifications or shown in the dashboard tasks.
-* **Approval threshold** - sets the global approval threshold to One, Most or All:
+* **Approval threshold** - Sets the global approval threshold to One, Most or All:
   * **One** - Pending task requires approval from any member of the assigned approval group.
 This is the default behaviour for all installations (trial and licensed).
   * **Most** - Pending task requires an absolute majority of group members.
-For example, a group with three members requires two approvals, a group with four members requires three approvals, and a group with six members requires four approvals.
+For example, a group with three members requires two approvals and a group with four members requires three approvals.
   * **All** - Pending task requires approval from all group members.
 * **Rejection resets approvals** - When true, and the approval threshold is Most or All, rejecting a task resets the previous approvals for the workflow stage.
 * **Allow configuring approval threshold** - Enables setting the approval threshold for any stage of a workflow (on a content node or Document Type).